Susseratal/database/README.md

 To Do:

-        - [ ] Email failed now?
+        - [ ] WHY DOES IT SAY THERE IS NO SQLITE MODULE I AM BAFFLED?!?

         - [ ] Add ability to edit and delete rows of data

+        - [ ] Email (input field) failed now?

+        - [ ] Calculate if a rider and horse are compatable

         - [ ] Generate horses table

         - [ ] generate "Horses" table with primary key, foreign key and auto increment

         - [ ] Work out how I'm going to do the front end

-        - [ ] Calculate if a rider and horse are compatable (possibly a front end feature)